bbell03/GeneticAlgo/README.md

   ##### Knapsack Class Member Functions

-    def fitness(self, genome)
+    def fitness(self, genome) -- FITNESS FUNCTION
-      * takes a reference to self and a genome and returns the fitness value of that genome
+      * takes a reference to self and a genome and returns the fitness value of that genome by summing its fitness values

-    def pool(self)
+    def pool(self) -- mate and cull GA, SOLUTION TEST
-      * takes a reference to self, contains the main loop which creates a population of different knapsack placements and culls them by 50% leaving only the fittest according to fitness value, then mating these fittest to replenish the 50% culled and repeating the process.
+      * takes a reference to self, contains the main functionality of the GA which creates a population of different knapsack placements and culls it by 50% leaving only the fittest according to fitness value, then mating these fittest to replenish the 50% culled.

-    def mutation(self, genome)
+    def mutation(self, genome) -- FRGINE OP
       * takes a reference to self and implements a 10% chance of mutation in which one of the 7 bits in a genome array are flipped.

 ### METHODOLOGY

+  Our program is implemented according to the parameters of Genetic algorithms specified in both the assignment handout and the class slides.

+  A genome or chromosome is represented by a bit array of length 7 corresponding to a binary choice of whether each of 7 items is in the knapsack.

+  A fitness function is implemented which returns the total importance value of a given genome according to which items it contains.

+  Fringe operations, crossover and mutation which encompass the mating process of this GA.

+  The pool function contains an array of the most updated population with the solution optimal individual at the front.

+  This pool function can be run in a loop as many times as specified on a given Knapsack object.
+The more runtime, the better the optimization.